 Staff will only release your child to authorized adults.
 Upon enrollment you will complete the Emergency Information Form giving authorization in writing with the names, addresses, and telephone numbers of adults you allow to pick-up your child.
 Children will not be released to anyone under the age of 18 years (with the exception of biological teen parents) without written consent and a state issued photo identification card.
-For your child's safety, it is extremely important that you notify

-Program Staff immediately if your address, phone number, or emergency contact numbers change.
+For your child's safety, it is extremely important that you notify Program Staff immediately if your address, phone number, or emergency contact numbers change.
 The local police department or Children's Division will be called if, after several attempts, you or the emergency contact person cannot be reached in the event of an emergency.

-In the event that we observe a parent/guardian using or under the influence of drugs/alcohol we are not permitted to release the child.
-We will work with the parent/guardian to find an appropriate solution by contacting another authorized person to pick up, if possible, provide transportation, and/or work with local law enforcement to ensure everyone makes it home safely.
+In the event that we observe a parent/guardian using, under the influence of drugs/alcohol or in an otherwise diminished capacity, we are not permitted to release the child.
+We will work with the parent/guardian to find an appropriate solution by contacting another authorized person to pick up, provide transportation, if possible, and/or work with local law enforcement to ensure everyone makes it home safely.